truelockmc/PC-Optimus/README.md

 ### 1.1
 - Fixxed Error that if you have much bloatware installed you wont be able to click on Uninstall selected: [1.1 Release](https://github.com/truelockmc/PC-Optimus/releases/tag/1.1)

+### 1.2
+- added automatic shortcut Creation, so you can just search for PCOptimus in the Start Menu
+- you can now also create a Shortcut for PCOptimus on your Desktop with one click
+- updated required modules in setup.bat: [1.2 Release](https://github.com/truelockmc/PC-Optimus/releases/tag/1.2)

 ## Contributing